-- interacting with different consumer groups and - individual consumers - usage of various products and services, as indicated by the results of surveys, etc. undertaken by a variety of organisations and disseminated via a variety of published reports, which may have highlighted problem areas and difficulties requiring correction. - contemporary controversies highlighted in the media as a result of existing policies or their absence, or as a result of inadequate or flawed application of existing policy, rules, or procedure.
+- Interacting with different consumer groups and - Individual consumers - Usage of various products and services, as indicated by the results of surveys, etc. undertaken by a variety of organizations and disseminated via a variety of published reports, which may have highlighted problem areas and difficulties requiring correction. - Contemporary controversies highlighted in the media as a result of existing policies or their absence, or as a result of inadequate or flawed application of existing policy, rules, or procedure.

-The Second Major Step Involved in a Campaign and Advocacy Programme
+The Second Major Step Involved in a Campaign and Advocacy Programme:

-The second step is to analyse the subject or topic in question so that the particular changes 1 action necessary are obvious, i.e. whether what is required is a change in existing policy or continuance of existing policy as opposed to any proposed change.
+The second step is to analyze the subject or topic in question so that the particular changes action necessary are obvious, i.e. whether what is required is a change in existing policy or continuance of existing policy as opposed to any proposed change.

-- change in existing law or continuity of existing law as opposed to any planned change to it. - the adoption of new laws - modification of existing rules, regulations, or procedures, or continuation of the status quo, as opposed to any suggested modifications. - a simple application of the current laws, rules, regulations, procedures, or system
+- Change in existing law or continuity of existing law as opposed to any planned change to it. - The adoption of new laws - Modification of existing rules, regulations, or procedures, or continuation of the status quo, as opposed to any suggested modifications. - A simple application of the current laws, rules, regulations, procedures, or system